AndreGGomes/conway-s-game-of-life/README.md

 ## Getting Started

-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.
+These instructions will give you a copy of the project up and running on your local machine.

 ### Prerequisites

-Necessary tools to build the game
+Necessary tools to build the game:
 - [Git](https://git-scm.com/downloads)
 - [Cmake](https://cmake.org/download/)

 ### Building

-Clone the repo with:
+Clone the repository:

     git clone https://github.com/AndreGGomes/conway-s-game-of-life.git

-Inside the repo's directory run:
+Enter the project directory and create a directory called "build":

-    mkdir build; cd build
+    cd conway-s-game-of-life; mkdir build; cd build

-With Cmake installed run:
+Run the following CMake commands inside the "build" directory (with CMake installed):

     cmake ..; cmake --build .

+Now you will have an executable calle

 ## Playing the game